-The Consolidated Plan serves as a "planning" document, as well as a vehicle for the establishment of project funding priorities for the overall five-year program.
+The Consolidated Plan is a planning document and a vehicle for establishment of project funding priorities for the overall five-year program.
 This section will deal with how funding priorities and projects are established for each fiscal year of the Community Development Program for the development of the Annual Action Plan.
 In general terms, the following procedures will be used: